-One of WordPress’ strong point is SEO.
-The platform makes it easy to rank on Search Engine Result Pages (SERPs) by just publishing contents.
+One of WordPress’ strong points is SEO.
+The platform makes it easy to rank on Search Engine Result Pages (SERPs) by just publishing content.
 In fact, the early adopters of WordPress were bloggers looking to drive traffic to their website via content curation.

-Should you decide to go with WooCommerce, where you might have problems is load speed.
-Unlike Shopify where every online store enjoys high load speed, for WooCommerce load speed is dependent on a lot of factors.
-The commonest of these factors are the quality of hosting and choice of theme.
+Should you decide to go with WooCommerce, you might have problems with load speed.
+Unlike Shopify (where every online store enjoys high load speed), WooCommerce load speed is dependent on a lot of factors.
+The factors include the quality of hosting and choice of theme.

 There are no guarantees with WooCommerce when it comes to loading speed.
 How fast it loads depends entirely on how you set up and optimize the WordPress website.

 Your customers need to have a way to pay for whatever they get on your site.
 There are different payment gateways for this such as your Credit and Debit cards, Stripe, Paypal, and lots more.